 Course No. Course Name:

-Date of Assessment: Title of Proctored Assessment:
+Date of Assessment: Title of Proctored Assessmen t:

 Results

 Number of Students Percentage of Students

 Level 1

 Level 2

 Level 3

 Total

 Improvement Plan

-An improvement plan should b e completed and submitted to the Program Chair by the end of
+T the Program Chair by the end of

-the semester if > 20% of stude ents scored Level 1 by identifyi ng topic content mastery of less
+the semester if \geq 20% of stude ents scored Level 1 by identifyir ng topic content mastery of less

-nt.
+than 50% and a recommended plan of action for improvemen t.
 If Level 1 is < 20%, mark n/a.

-İ , ,

 Topic Content Proposed Plan for Improvement

-Mastery < 50% i Toposca i ian ioi improvement
+Mastery < 50% •

-iviastery < 50%
+,

 Name/Date of Faculty:

-Name, Bate of Faculty.

 □ Nursing Program Chair Review

-□ Curriculum Committee Review
+☐ Curriculum Committee Review